Shrabanti-Mandal/Medicline/README.md

 =>Medical care has several important functions other than restoring or maintaining health.
 These other functions are assessment and certification of health status, prognostication, segregation of the ill to limit communication of illness, and helping to cope with the problems of illness--the caring function.

 Our services include:
-1.Mental health care.
+-Mental health care.
-2.Dental care.
+-Dental care.
-3.Laboratory and diagnostic care.
+-Laboratory and diagnostic care.
-4.Pharmaceutical care.
+-Pharmaceutical care.
-5.Nutritional support.
+-Nutritional support.
-6.Physical and occupational therapy.